 Diabetes and Weight Management

 Likewise, following a vegetarian eating plan is associated with healthy weight and effective weight loss.
 One study found that diabetics on a vegetarian diet lost twice as much weight over six months as people who merely counted calories (10).
 Clearly, cutting out meat makes a difference, perhaps due to more complex reasons than just reducing calories.
-And again, though this research was based on vegetarianism, adding seafood (depending on how it’s prepared—we’re not talking lobster drenched in butter) is not likely to undo the weight loss benefits of a plant-based diet.
+And again, though this research was based on vegetarianism, adding seafood (depending on how it’s prepared— is not likely to undo the weight loss benefits of a plant-based diet.

 DHA, one component of omega-3 fatty acids found in fish, has a pretty incredible effect on the brain.
 As a matter of fact, DHA is essential for the development of the brain in infancy, and even the adult brain needs DHA to function (11).